linode/developers/hugo/content/quick-answers/linode-platform/resize-a-linode-disk.md

 7. Click **Save Changes**.
 Watch the *Host Job Queue* for confirmation that the disk has been resized.
 8. Click **Boot** to turn on the Linode.

-{: .note }
+{{< note >}}
-> The Linode Manager will not allow you to resize your disk to an amount smaller than the space taken up by files on your filesystem.
+The Linode Manager will not allow you to resize your disk to an amount smaller than the space taken up by files on your filesystem.
 To confirm how much space you're using, issue the `df -h` command on your Linode
+{{< /note >}}